 London may remove statues as Floyd's death sparks change

-LONDON, England (AP) — London's mayor announced yesterday that more statues of imperialist figures could be removed from Britain's streets after protesters knocked down the monument to a slave trader, as the killing of George Floyd in Minneapolis, United States, continued to spark protests — and drive change — around the world.
+LONDON, England (AP) — London's mayor today announced that more statues of imperialist figures could be removed from Britain's streets after protesters knocked down the monument to a slave trader, as the killing of George Floyd in Minneapolis continued to spark protests — and drive change — around the world.

+Even before the new commission got underway, officials in east London removed a statue of 18th-century merchant and slave owner Robert Milligan from its place in the city's docklands.

+Joe Biggs, mayor of London's Tower Hamlets borough, said that following the toppling of a statue of slave trader Edward Colston by demonstrators in the city of Bristol on Sunday, "we've acted quickly to both ensure public safety and respond to the concerns of our residents, which I share."

-International protests of racial injustice and police violence that Floyd's May 25 death spurred show no sign of abating.
+It was the latest sign that international protests of racial injustice and police violence that Floyd's May 25 death spurred are already creating change.
 A white police officer who pressed a knee on Floyd's neck for more than eight minutes has been charged with murder.

-In Britain, where more than 200 demonstrations have been held so far, people gathered in London's Parliament Square for a vigil timed to coincide with Floyd's funeral.

-Elsewhere in England, demonstrators gathered to demand the removal of a statue of Cecil Rhodes, a Victorian imperialist in southern Africa who made a fortune from mines and endowed Oxford University's Rhodes scholarships.

 Statues, as long-lasting symbols of a society's values, have become a focus of protest around the world.